mehdihosseinimoghadam/AVA-Llama-3/README.md

 Released Jan 30, 2024 by [Mehdi Hosseini Moghadam](https://github.com/mehdihosseinimoghadam)

-Attention ⚠️: The user is responsible for using AVA-Mistral-7B / Persian Mistral 7B
+Attention ⚠️: The user is responsible for using AVA-Llama-3 / Persian Llama 3

 Any misuse of the model (of any kind) is the responsibility of the user and not the creator